Monday.com work os

 Creating the Automation

-Setting up the automation to calculate due dates is a straightforward process.
+Setting up the monday.com due date automations is a straightforward process.
 Navigate to the Automation Center, and under the “Dependencies” section on the left, you’ll find the relevant option.

 The automation you need is called “When date changes, adjust another date by the number of days in number.”
 Select this automation, and specify that when the “Event Date” changes, the system should adjust the “Due Date” by the number of days in your “Off Set” column.